Many people in their senior years feel their immune system just isn’t up to snuff!

 They feel low energy and notice that they get colds more often.
 They chalk it up to aging when in fact it could be caused by blood pressure meds that are responsible for nutrient depletion.
 Let me explain.

 As a pharmacist I learned how medications like lisinopril or enalapril known as ACE-Inhibitors work.
+ACE is short for angiotensin converting enzyme.
 They work with the kidneys to allow more fluid to leave the body thus lowering blood volume and how hard the heart has to pump.
 When tolerated it works great for lowering blood pressure.
 And people typically take it for years- and it’s a very prevalent prescription for the African American population because they are genetically prone to high blood pressure.
 ACE-Inhibitors have been shown in addition to calcium channel blockers (amlodipine) to lower the stroke risk in African Americans as well.

-But when people have been taking this type of medication long term it starts stealing the same nutrient required by immune cell production to fight off foreign invaders like viruses.
+However, when people have been taking this kind of medication long term it starts stealing the same nutrient required by immune cell production to fight off foreign invaders like viruses.

 As a pharmacist myself, I typically warn patients about the potential side-effects like a dry cough which could mean they need to switch up the kind of blood pressure meds they are on.
 However many pharmacists and even doctors don’t know about the other additional, annoying side-effects which relates to how ACE inhibitors impact the mineral levels in our bodies.